Department

 IT enabled services

-Providing IT linkages in the institutions as well
+Providing IT linkages in the institutions as well as other

-Providing training to all members
+Providing training to all members.

-Developing Computer aided learning packages in various
+Developing Computer aided learning packages in various subjects

-subjects for usage in class rooms
+for usage in class rooms.

 Accreditation from National Bodies